JunbinWang/Caffe-Android-SnackValues/README.md

 SnackValues
 ==================
-This is an Snack nutritional value prediction Applicaton built on caffe-android-demo.
-It can predict snacks on mobile phone.
+1. This is a Snack nutritional value prediction Application built on caffe-android-demo.
+It can predict snacks on the mobile phone.
+The application is designed based on Material Design Principle.

+2. The CNN(convolutional neural networks) model is trained by Caffe with 94.7% accuracy and it can classify 15 kinds of snacks.

-To run the application, you need to have the trained snack model and the deploy file, which you can download it [Here](https://drive.google.com/open?id=0B8Z5vuz1VS_TWHpoRU4xZnhLT2c)
+3. To run the application, you need to have the trained snack model and the deploy file, which you can download it [Here](https://drive.google.com/open?id=0B8Z5vuz1VS_TWHpoRU4xZnhLT2c)

+4. A simple NodeJs server is included in this project, it can receive images sent from the application.

-Contact me if you want to know more details.
+5. Contact me if you want to know more details.
    Email: 39872463@qq.com

 ### Some useful Directory: